Los Arrayanes National Park (Argentina)

 The Arrayan tree: also known as quetri, cuthu, or red tree, belongs to the Myrtaceae family.
 These species are some of the most characteristic and beautiful in the lake region of the Patagonian Andes.

-A very important characteristic of this tree is its bark, which is cinnamon or brick red in color, as a product of the tannin concentration, and it is silky-smooth and cold.
+A fundamental characteristic of this tree is its bark, which is cinnamon or brick red, as a product of the tannin concentration, and it is silky-smooth and cold.
 When it falls off, it produces the characteristic whitish spots of the Arrayan tree.

-Arrayan wood is a high-quality wood, which is semi-hard and semi-heavy.
-In order to preserve it, it is not used in Argentina.
+Arrayan wood is a high-quality wood that is semi-hard and semi-heavy.
+Therefore, to preserve it, it is not used in Argentina.

-Their leaves are evergreen; opposing, dark-bright green on their superior face and light green on the lower one.
-Its flowers are little, white-colored, and hermaphrodite.
+Their leaves are evergreen, opposing, dark-bright green on their superior face and light green on the lower ones.
+Its flowers are petite, white-colored, and hermaphrodite.
 They provide the tree with beautiful colors and pleasant scents during the summer.

 Arrayan: Luma apiculata, flowers and bark